Despite state bans, abortions nationwide are up, driven by telehealth

 "It's affordable, it's convenient, and it feels more private," says Jillian Barovick, a midwife in Brooklyn and one of the co-founders of Juniper Midwifery, which offers medication abortion via telehealth to patients in six states where abortion is legal.
 The organization saw its first patient in August 2022 and now treats about 300 patients a month.

 "Having an in-clinic abortion, even a medication abortion, you could potentially be in the clinic for hours, whereas with us you get to sort of bypass all of that," she says.
 Instead, patients can connect with a clinician using text messages or a secure messaging platform.
-In addition to only charging $100 dollars for the consultation and medication, Barovick points to the cost savings of not having to take off work or arrange child care to spend multiple hours in a clinic.
+In addition to charging $100 dollars for the consultation and medication – which is well below the average cost of an abortion – Barovick points to the cost savings of not having to take off work or arrange child care to spend multiple hours in a clinic.

 She says her patients receive their medication within 1 to 4 business days, "often faster than you can get an appointment in a clinic."